- 1 What is Mardi Gras? / Why is Mardi Gras celebrated?

 Mardi Gras is not held in a specific location of New Orleans, because there are so many parades and parties in different parts of the city.
 The most popular areas to go is the French Quarter, which is famous for the vibrant and wild celebrations.
-However there are some great celebration in suburban areas like Mandeville or Metairie.
+However, there are some great celebrations in suburban areas like Mandeville or Metairie.

 What are King Cakes?

 New Orleans Mardi Gras is full of lots of time-honoured traditions like the King Cake.
 The New Orleans King Cakes originates from their French counterparts.
 The King Cakes are decorated with purple, green, and gold sugar icing.